JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Range Option

-If "None", than default to using the Combat Roll's Range.
-Otherwise, overrides the Combat Roll's Range stat with the Range specified by the Ammo.
+If "None", than use the Combat Roll's Range this Ammo is being used with.
+Otherwise, override the Combat Roll's Range stat with the Range specified by the Ammo.

-This can represent self propelled projectiles or high pressure firearm rounds.
+This can represent self propelled projectiles, high pressure firearm rounds, ect...

 ### Area Of Effect Option

-If "None", than default to using the Combat Roll's Area Of Effect.
-Otherwise, overrides the Combat Roll's Area Of Effect Option stat with the Area Of Effect specified by the Ammo.
+If "None", than use the Combat Roll's Area Of Effect this Ammo is being used with.
+Otherwise, override the Combat Roll's Area Of Effect Option stat with the Area Of Effect specified by the Ammo.

-This can represent a bomb arrow or an explosive projectile.
+This can represent a bomb arrow, an explosive rounds, ect...

 |                   Name                   |         Resource Type         | Dice Pool Mod | Base Dice Tier Adjustment | Penetration Adjustment |  Damage Types  | Range Option | Area Of Effect Option |
 | :---------------------------------------: | :----------------------------: | :-----------: | :-----------------------: | :--------------------: | :-------------: | :----------: | :-------------------: |